Skip to content

 Berries and merry times sprout from Sauvie Island’s rich soil.

-Updated July 26, 2022 3 min read Northwest Portland
+Updated Dec.
+4, 2024 3 min read Northwest Portland

 Brian Barker

-Natural playgrounds don’t come much bigger than Sauvie Island — at 24,000 acres, the Manhattan-size isle is one of the largest river islands in the country and sits at the confluence of the Willamette and Columbia Rivers just 10 miles northwest of downtown Portland.
+Natural playgrounds don’t come much bigger than Sauvie Island — at 24,000 acres (9,712 ha), the Manhattan-size isle is one of the largest river islands in the country and sits at the confluence of the Willamette and Columbia Rivers just 10 miles northwest of downtown Portland.
 And from one end to the other, families can find an entire day’s worth of adventures; it’s a hot spot for fruits and veggies, as well as a paradise for bird-watchers, beach-goers, bicyclists and kayakers.

 Know Before You Go